Ax8457/WriteUPs/Hackday2026_Qualifier/Let's Meet/README.md

 ## Step2 : Understand how the re-booking feature works
 <p align="justify">As mentionned in the note; at each book made by the user, the whole URL is backed up with the reference of the meeting so that when a user delete a meeting he created,
   he can then quickly rebook it.
-Actually when the user click on book again, the reference of the meeting is sent to the server (only element sent in the form when clicking on book-again) and the backend retreive the associated URL (namely the one containing the associated d and m parameters).
-Below is the requests sent when clicking on leave and book-again :</p>
+Actually when the user clicks on book again, the reference of the meeting is sent to the server (only element sent in the form when clicking on book-again) and the backend retreives the associated URL (namely the one containing the associated d and m parameters).
+Below are the requests sent when clicking on leave and book-again :</p>

 ````txt
 POST /leave_appointment HTTP/2